adeira/universe/src/mrtnzlml-meta/docs/flow/shenanigans.md

 ### TS doesn't make a difference between arrays and objects

-Patterns like this one are fine from TS perspective:
+Patterns like this one are fine from TS perspective (probably because of structural TS typechecking):

 ```ts
 interface Foo {